Introducing Climate SvelteKit Blog StarterΒ #

 π₯ Static vs Server Side RenderedΒ #

-With SvelteKit you can choose to make pages Server Side Rendered, like Next apps typically are, or
+With SvelteKit you can choose to make pages Server Side Rendered, like Next

-static (Static Site Generated, SSG), like Gatsby apps typically are.
+typically are.
 There is an excellent write up SSG by React guru Dan Abramov , worth the read, even if you already know about SSG.
-For SSG pages, the SvelteKit Netlify
+For SSG pages, the

-adapter produces a serverless function which acts as the server.
-I have made all pages in the
+SvelteKit Netlify adapter produces a serverless function which acts as the

-starter static.
-This was done by adding the @sveltejs/adapter-static
+server.
+I have made all pages in the starter static.
+This was done by adding

 package in svelte.config.js